Overview

 https://modrinth.com/auth/authorize?client_id=<CLIENT_ID>&redirect_uri=<CALLBACK_URL>&scope=<SCOPE_ONE>+<SCOPE_TWO>+<SCOPE_THREE>

-Then, use the following URL to get the token:
+request to the following URL to get the token:

 https://api.modrinth.com/_internal/oauth/token